HadoopGenomics/Hadoop-BAM/README.txt

 ------------------

-Hadoop-BAM can be used as a command-line tool, with functionality in the form of plugins that provide commands to which hadoop-bam-X.Y.jar is a frontend.
+Hadoop-BAM can be used as a command-line tool, with functionality in the form of plugins that provide commands to which hadoop-bam-X.Y.Z.jar is a frontend.
 Hadoop-BAM provides some commands of its own, but any others found in the Java class path will be used as well.